cirosantilli/cpp-cheat/opengl/compute-shader.md

 ## Work group

-TODO: what is the advantage of work grops?
+TODO: what is the advantage of work groups?

 Ideally, we would have a single work group, but that hits hardware design limitations (memory locality): <http://stackoverflow.com/questions/39380986/opengl-is-there-a-benefit-to-using-multiple-global-work-groups-for-compute-shad>